atreyasha/sentiment-argument-mining/README.md

 Under argumentation mining, we fine-tuned the [ALBERT](https://github.com/google-research/ALBERT) language encoder (with custom decoders) on a small annotated political argumentation corpus known as the US Election Debate (USED) Corpus, detailed in [Haddadan et al. 2019](https://www.aclweb.org/anthology/P19-1463/) and publicly available [here](https://github.com/ElecDeb60To16/Dataset).
 Next, we applied the fine-tuned argumentation classifier on the UNSC corpus to predict and extract argumentation candidates.

-For further details on argumentation mining, check out our dedicated readme [here](./argumentation.md).
+For further details on argumentation mining, check out our dedicated [readme](./argumentation.md).

 Our final products for argumentation mining are twofold; firstly being the fine-tuned ALBERT language [model](./model_logs/2020_03_17_09_17_44_MSL512_grid_train/model_1.h5) and secondly a human-readable [json](./data/UNSC/pred/pred_clean_512.json) file mapping UNSC speech IDs to token-level argumentation labels.
 For the `json` file, we were only able to conduct argumentation mining for shorter UNSC speeches.